Mercy14846/Urban-Heat-Island-Model/README.md

 Refine the model for better UHI detection accuracy.
 Add more case studies in diverse urban environments.
 ## Written by:
-[Akintola Mercy Ọ̀nàọpẹ́mipọ̀](https://x.com/mercixs_gis) is a Geospatial Developer with an advance special interest in geospatial community development.
+[Akintola Mercy Ọ̀nàọpẹ́mipọ̀](https://x.com/mercixs_gis) is a Geospatial Developer with an advanced special interest in geospatial community development currently working on my HOT Mentorship legacy project.
 ## License
 This project is open-source and distributed under the [MIT License](LICENSE).